3 MINUTE READ

 There are many companies that really do incorporate it in their entire process, that take the time to consider and act in the most sustainable way.

-- Brands truly know they respond to consumers.
-The 2 youngest generations today, Millennials and Gen Z, care about the social and environmental impact businesses have on the world.
+- Consumer Demands: The 2 youngest generations today, Millennials and Gen Z, care about the social and environmental impact businesses have on the world.

-- Brands that maintain code of ethics or don’t answer to (many) shareholders may have the opportunity to be more selective and sustainable.
+- Code of Ethics: Brands that maintain code of ethics or don’t answer to (many) shareholders may have the opportunity to be more selective and sustainable.

-- Sustainability is where many brands can innovate and become new and unique producers.
+- Differentiation: Sustainability is where many brands can innovate and become new and unique producers.